MarekCichy/pt-br-classifier/README.md

 - Basic data processing, setting up a classifier using scikit-learn (ptclassifier.ipynb)
 - Exporting the model with joblib (ptclassifier.ipynb)
 - Setting an API with Flask (flask_app.py)
+- Make a <a href="http://marekcichy.alwaysdata.net/">basic frontend app</a> that consumes the API.

 ## Contributions
 Are highly encouraged.
 First and foremost, any constructive criticism of the above is more than welcome.

-Some paths I plan to explore in September:
+Some paths I plan to explore in October:
 - Scrape other kinds of texts (movie subtitles, media articles, blog posts, forum discussions) and check the model's performance
-- Make a basic frontend app that consumes the API
 - Return weights for separate words and show their "brazilness" or "portugueseness" in the frontend (eXplainable AI)
 - Use an LSTM network instead of NaiveBayes